 - Overton Park Old Forest Trail Hikes – Lick Creek Bridge on Old Forest Lane in Overton Park

 Take a guided hike of the Old Forest State Natural Area on the second Saturday and last Sunday of each month at 10 a.m.
 Inside you’ll find hundred-year-old trees, plants, and wildlife you can venture through on five miles of paved and unpaved trails.
 Overton Park is also home to playgrounds and a dog park – all free to enjoy every day of the year.

 - Metal Museum – 374 Metal Museum Drive

-Here are a few more ways to enjoy Memphis for free:
+Here are even more ways to enjoy Memphis for free: